Clinton D. "Casey" Vincent: Postwar career

 In 1946, Vincent reverted to the permanent rank of captain and began teaching at the Air War College.
 During this time, the United States Air Force (USAF) was formed from the USAAF.
 From 1949 to 1955, Vincent rose in rank, reaching temporary brigadier general once again in 1951.
 A son was born to him, named Clinton D. Vincent, Jr., nicknamed Casey Junior.

-In 1951 Caniff, who started a new comic strip entitled Steve Canyon four years earlier, used Vincent as a model for a new character, this time making him the youthful "Brigadier General P.G.
+In 1951 Caniff, who had started a comic strip titled Steve Canyon four years earlier, used Vincent as a model for a new character, this time making him the youthful "Brigadier General P.G.
 'Shanty' Town".
 Caniff made General Town into a hard-working peacetime general, concerned with the defense of America.

 In 1953, Vincent was placed second in command under Major General Walter E. Todd, Commander Western Air Defense Force.
 Todd's station was at Hamilton Air Force Base near San Francisco.
 As Vice Commander, Vincent took an active role in defense developments such as the EC-121 Warning Star, a large radar-equipped aircraft that held a rotating crew of 31 for extended flights, used to detect the approach of enemy aircraft and to coordinate fighter interception.
 Vincent held the position until mid-1955.

 Death and legacy

 In 1955, Vincent was ordered to Ent Air Force Base in Colorado Springs, Colorado where he was to serve as deputy chief of staff for operations of the Continental Air Command.
 On July 5 at the age of 40, after one full day at his new post, Vincent went to bed at his residence on the air base and died of a heart attack in his sleep.
 His wife, three daughters and one son were still at their residence on Hamilton AFB in California, preparing to move, when they received word.
+Vincent was interred at Fort Sam Houston National Cemetery on July 11, 1955.
 Caniff responded to the tragic news by having his character General Town die from overwork.

 On September 1, 1956, Yuma Air Force Base was renamed Vincent Air Force Base in Vincent's honor.
 A plaque commemorating the event was unveiled by Vincent's widow, Peggy Vincent, at a ceremony held on October 12.

 In 1975, Vincent's war diaries were made into a book: Fire and Fall Back: the World War Two "CBI" story of "Casey" Vincent, compiled and edited by author Glenn E. McClure.
 "Tex" Hill said of Vincent and the diaries "He was strong, smart—just one hell of a good man.
 He was never recognized for what he did.
 He handled it well in China.
 But you could tell in his diary that he felt like he'd been left hanging."